Navy Requirements for Females: Complete 2026 Recruit Guide

 Education: You need a high school diploma or a GED.

-Navy Height and Weight Standards for Women
+Navy Height and Weight Requirements for Females (and the Body Fat Tape Test)

 The test focuses on three key areas of fitness: